 Ask any investor why he or she owns a particular stock, and you may hear about how it feels to own a piece of a well-known company or receive regular dividends.
-But how can stocks benefit your portfolio?
+But the benefits of stock investing can be much more, particularly when it comes to achieving your financial goals.
 Let’s take a closer look.

 The case for owning stocks